prithivika2007/FarmFuture/README.md

 - **Payout confirmation** (`pages/payout-confirmation.html`) — "trigger hit →
   ₹X sent to UPI" screen with a fake transaction ID and timestamp, wired to fire after the dashboard's simulated trigger.

-## Still to build

-- **Trigger dashboard** (`pages/dashboard.html`) — live-looking chart with a
+- **Trigger dashboard** (`pages/dashboard.html`) — live rainfall-deficit
-  "Simulate Season" button that animates the index crossing the threshold.
+  progress bar, weekly rainfall bar chart, and a "Simulate Season" button that animates the index crossing the 40% threshold, firing the payout alert automatically once the trigger condition is met.

 ## Design notes